stephanzwicknagl/viasp/README.md

 conda install viasp -c potassco -c conda-forge -c stephanzwicknagl
 ```

-Alternatively, viASP is also availabel on [PyPI](https://pypi.org/project/viasp/).
+Alternatively, viASP is also available on [PyPI](https://pypi.org/project/viasp/).
 You can install it with pip:

 ```bash
 pip install viasp